mymonero/mymonero-android-js/README.md

 * Merging PRs which involve integrating with any third-party services will require discussion and agreement.

 * We reserve the right to refuse to merge any PRs, such as those which introduce breaking changes.

-The maintainer enjoys collaborating with volunteer contributors to the MyMonero apps over IRC private message and the #mymonero room on freenode.net (Come say hello!), so PR'd submissions do not have to be at all complete or perfect on their first submission.
-(To submit a draft PR for review, simply mark it as '[DO NOT MERGE]')

-There's also an icebox of ideas, features, improvements, known issues, and other todos waiting to be knocked out which are kept in the [Issues](https://github.com/mymonero/monero-app-js/issues) tracker.

 ### Donating